 In a Nutshell: While education is widely considered key to someone’s future success, financial literacy is an often overlooked subject in public education.
 Based in Oregon, SELCO Community Credit Union is working to bring financial education programs into schools and to the community at large.
-SELCO offers community seminars on a range of financial topics, as well as one-on-one financial counseling for its members.
-Founded more than 80 years ago by a group of teachers, SELCO Community Credit Union remains true to its educational roots by partnering with nonprofits to improve financial literacy in the communities it serves, while providing a full range of banking and financial service products.
+SELCO offers community seminars, webinars, and other online resources on a range of financial topics, as well as one-on-one financial counseling for its members.
+Founded more than 85 years ago by a group of teachers, SELCO Community Credit Union remains true to its educational roots by partnering with nonprofits to improve financial literacy in the communities it serves, while providing a full range of banking and financial service products.

 Is a quality education really the key to success later in life?

 A few prominent college dropouts, such as Bill Gates, Steve Jobs, and Mark Zuckerberg, may disagree.
 Keep in mind, though, that these successful entrepreneurs are outliers; for each of them, there are thousands or even millions who struggle because they lack a strong academic background.